jakobrunge/tigramite/README.md

 Tigramite is a causal time series analysis python package.
 It allows to efficiently reconstruct causal graphs from high-dimensional time series datasets and model the obtained causal dependencies for causal mediation and prediction analyses.
 Causal discovery is based on linear as well as non-parametric conditional independence tests applicable to discrete or continuously-valued time series.
 Currently, tigramite cannot identify causal directionality for contemporaneous links which are left undirected.
 Also includes functions for high-quality plots of the results.
 Please cite the following papers depending on which method you use:

-- J. Runge et al. (2018): Detecting Causal Associations in Large Nonlinear Time Series Datasets. https://arxiv.org/abs/1702.07007v2
+- PCMCI: J. Runge et al. (2018): Detecting Causal Associations in Large Nonlinear Time Series Datasets. https://arxiv.org/abs/1702.07007v2
+- Generally: J. Runge (2018): Causal Network Reconstruction from Time Series: From Theoretical Assumptions to Practical Estimation.
+Chaos: An Interdisciplinary Journal of Nonlinear Science 28 (7): 075310. https://aip.scitation.org/doi/10.1063/1.5025050
-- J. Runge et al. (2015): Identifying causal gateways and mediators in complex spatio-temporal systems.
+- Mediation class: J. Runge et al. (2015): Identifying causal gateways and mediators in complex spatio-temporal systems.
 Nature Communications, 6, 8502. http://doi.org/10.1038/ncomms9502
-- J. Runge (2015): Quantifying information transfer and mediation along causal pathways in complex systems.
+- Mediation class: J. Runge (2015): Quantifying information transfer and mediation along causal pathways in complex systems.
 Phys.
 Rev. E, 92(6), 62829. http://doi.org/10.1103/PhysRevE.92.062829
-- J. Runge (2018): Conditional Independence Testing Based on a Nearest-Neighbor Estimator of Conditional Mutual Information.
+- CMIknn: J. Runge (2018): Conditional Independence Testing Based on a Nearest-Neighbor Estimator of Conditional Mutual Information.
 In Proceedings of the 21st International Conference on Artificial Intelligence and Statistics. http://proceedings.mlr.press/v84/runge18a.html
-- J. Runge (2018): Causal Network Reconstruction from Time Series: From Theoretical Assumptions to Practical Estimation.
-Chaos: An Interdisciplinary Journal of Nonlinear Science 28 (7): 075310. https://aip.scitation.org/doi/10.1063/1.5025050

 ## Features